 • Be theoretically prepared and qualified for applied courses in brewing and winemaking

 Primary scientific papers and reviews will accompany all lectures, demonstrations and exercises.
 These papers define the curriculum and are thus exam relevant.
 A deck of cards with molecules that are relevant to beer brewing and wine making will be used in teaching.
 This "vocabulary" of molecules is also curriculum.

 - Type of assessment

 - Oral examination, 25 minutesThe oral exam is individual.
+The exam tests the student’s ability to discuss the scientific underpinning (chemical compounds, biosynthetic pathways and associated technologies) of beer brewing and wine making.
 An exam question comprises two main parts: 1) A thematic question typically inspired by one of the lectures; and 2) One of the curriculum papers.
 Approximately half the time will be spent on discussing the thematic question and the other half discussing the scientific paper typically with a focus on data interpretation or experimental design.
 Either of the main parts of the exam are suited to also test the student's molecular vocabulary using the "molecule cards".

 - Exam registration requirements

 Participants will do groupwise projects.
 It is a requirement that the project reports have been submitted and approved.